paulseghers/samy_mlops/README.md

     conda env create --name mlops --file=environments.yml

-Followed by optionally running the following methods:
+Followed by optionally running the following methods, if you wish to retrain the model:

     python src/models/main.py train